BastienVelcin/PyStochastic/docs/source/processes/diffusion/hull_white.md

 : Final time of the Hull-White model simulation.
 Must be greater than `0`.

 `steps` : _int_
-: Number of time steps between `0` and `T` on which the GHull-White model is simulated.
+: Number of time steps between `0` and `T` on which the Hull-White model is simulated.
 Must be strictly greater than 0.

 ### Attributes
 The Hull-White class inherits all attributes from the [Diffusion Process](<project:/processes/diffusion/index.md>) class.